 Language Teaching Methods

-Pools-m is a TOI (transfer of innovation) project based on the original BP-BLTM project, which selected five communicative language teaching methods suitable for VET teachers and their students, especially those preparing for or in the midst of work placement in other countries.
+Methods is a TOI (transfer of innovation) project based on the original BP-BLTM and later the Pools-m projects, which selected five communicative language teaching methods suitable for VET teachers and their students, especially those preparing for or in the midst of work placement in other countries.
 For each method the project developed sets of materials and instructions for exemplary lessons.

 To help the training of the less experienced teachers the use of the methods and materials are demonstrated through instructional video recordings of exemplary lessons.

-The main outputs to be translated, adapted and transferred during the pools-m project period are:
+The main outputs to be translated, adapted and transferred during the Methods project period are:

 -A video library with subtitled commented recordings of the five methods used in real classes.